jozdk/hacker-news-fetcher/README.md

 Fetches stories from the Hacker News API, sorted by relevance, points, and number of comments.
 Optionally, stories can also be searched by date.

+This project was built following (in part) the instructions of "The Road To Learn React" by Robin Wieruch.

 ## Use cases

 - find stories from Hacker News about topics you're interested in